-Seek the expert advise from an experienced art advisor.
+Seek the expert advice from an experienced art advisor.
 It is difficult for a “non-expert” to know where to start and to choose the right artists and artworks; it is not only a matter of taste… It is critical to seek advice from well-qualified and experienced professionals to navigate the world of art.
 Price is not the most important criteria in the purchase of an artwork, there are many parameters to take into account when purchasing an artwork: including authenticity, provenance, and condition.

 Art is now seen as a true alternative investment.
 While it remains an aesthetic and intellectual investment, it is one that can also result in strong positive returns in the medium to long term.
 Numerous studies are showing investment in major “blue chip” artists is worthwhile.
-However, the art market is still not an investment market as it notably lacks liquidity, and transparency.
+However, the art market is still not an investment market as it notably lacks liquidity and transparency.
 Only savvy and experienced buyers are able to generate investment returns, through diversification and more importantly over time.
 An investment in artworks also involves “hidden costs” that you need to take into consideration, like insurance, shipping, framing, and potential restoration.

 Even though art is now seen as somewhat of a “safe investment haven”, buying art is above all satisfying and fulfilling.
 Living with an original work of art is a way of seeing the world differently, of seeing oneself differently, of stimulating our senses and our minds, and of sharing with our loved ones.
 Miami offers just that with its multiplicity of art galleries, museums, private foundations, and a unique location to enjoy and understand the best of Urban Art.

-Nowadays, it is still very affordable to purchase an original artwork from a well-known urban artist, and the potential for increase in value is considerable as Urban art is clearly the future POP Art. ■
+Nowadays, it is still very affordable to purchase an original artwork from a well-known urban artist, and the potential for an increase in value is considerable as Urban art is clearly the future POP Art. ■

 © azureazure.com | 2015